-- DFPS will notify OCOK of any Abeyance of Staff imposed on OCOK or its Network Providers. - 2.
-OCOK will follow all orders as per communication received from DFPS in reference to OCOK's Abeyance of Staff. - 3.
-As deemed necessary, OCOK Director of Quality Improvement and Contracts will notify the Network Provider of any Abeyance of Staff imposed by OCOK. - 4.
-The OCOK Safety Committee members will be notified of the Abeyance of Staff imposed to Network Providers by DFPS and/or OCOK. - 5.
-The OCOK Quality Improvement and Contracts department will maintain a log by fiscal year (Sep-Aug) of Abeyance of Staff notifications received from DFPS and those imposed by OCOK to its Network Providers. - 6.
-OCOK Network Providers will prevent or promptly remove any employee, volunteer, caregiver, or subcontractor from direct client contact and/or from access to client records, or any other activity restricted by OCOK (function as an Administrator, Controlling Person, etc.) who is alleged to have committed any act of abuse, neglect or exploitation of children. - 7.
+- 1. DFPS will notify OCOK of any Abeyance of Staff imposed on OCOK or its Network Providers. - 2.
+OCOK will follow all orders as per communication received from DFPS in reference to any Abeyance of Staff. - 3.
+OCOK will issue an Abeyance of Staff to its Network Provider once notification is received from DFPS to ensure SSCC clients and their records are protected. - 4.
+As deemed necessary, the OCOK Director of Quality Improvement and Contracts will notify the Network Provider of any Abeyance of Staff imposed by OCOK. - 5.
+The OCOK Safety Committee members will be notified of the Abeyance of Staff imposed to Network Providers by DFPS and/or OCOK. - 6.
+The OCOK Quality Improvement and Contracts Director will maintain a log by fiscal year (Sep-Aug) of Abeyance of Staff notifications received from DFPS and those imposed by OCOK to its Network Providers. - 7.
+The OCOK Quality Improvement and Contracts Specialists will review the Abeyance of Staff log before completing a Monitoring Review in order to identify any names of personnel with an Abeyance within the sample chosen for personnel records review.
+If a name is identified the Quality Improvement and Contracts Specialist will immediately follow up with the Provider to ensure the Abeyance of Staff restrictions are being followed. - 8.
+OCOK Network Providers will prevent or promptly remove any employee, volunteer, caregiver, or subcontractor from direct client contact and/or from access to client records, or any other activity restricted by OCOK (function as an Administrator, Controlling Person, etc.) who is alleged to have committed any act of abuse, neglect or exploitation of children. - 9.
 If it is determined with certainty that the person in question has not committed the acts or offenses alleged, that person may again be assigned to direct client contact and/or access to client records.
-However, the Network Provider will notify OCOK of its intent to do so no later than ten business days of proposed reassignment.
+However, the Network Provider will notify OCOK of its intent to do so no later

+- than 10 business days of proposed reassignment.
 If requested, the Network Provider must provide OCOK with further information concerning the reasons for the reassignment.
-The Network Provider must receive OCOK approval prior to the reassignment. - 8.
+The Network Provider must receive OCOK approval prior to the reassignment. - 10.
 If the person in question is found to have committed any of the acts or offenses as per this Policy, that person will not be reassigned to duties involving any direct contact with clients and/or access to client records.
 If deemed necessary that person will not be reassigned to any duties as per OCOK restrictions of any other activities (function as an Administrator, Controlling Person, etc.).